A low-order automatic domain splitting approach for nonlinear uncertainty mapping: The da -based nli

-By construction, this ratio increases with the nonlinearity of the considered transformation, thus can be seen as a nondimensional measure of nonlinearity.
+By construction, this ratio increases with the nonlinearity of the considered transformation over the considered set, thus can be seen as a nondimensional measure of nonlinearity.
 From now on, it will be referred to as \acrfull{nli} or $\nu$.
-As a result, given a generic transformation $\bm{f}$ and a set of initial conditions $[\bm{x}]$, an estimate of the nonlinear nature of the mathematical formulation of the problem can be obtained by inspecting the value of $\nu$.
+As a result, given a generic transformation $\bm{f}$ and an uncertainty set $[\bm{x}]$, an estimate of the nonlinear nature of the mathematical formulation of the problem over this set can be obtained by inspecting the value of $\nu$.
 More specifically, by imposing a non-dimensional nonlinearity threshold $\varepsilon_{\nu}$, we can say that

-The expression of the \acrshort{nli} here described closely resembles the formulation proposed by~\cite{Junkins2004}, and can be seen as its reformulation in \acrshort{da} sense.
+The expression of the \acrshort{nli} here described closely resembles the formulation proposed by~\citet{Junkins2004}, and can be seen as its reformulation in \acrshort{da} sense.
 The proposed approach has however a clear advantage.
 By relying on \acrshort{da} and using the polynomial bounder, an estimate of the \acrshort{nli} can be obtained rigorously without relying on any sampling technique.
-A more detailed analysis will be presented in Section~\ref{sec:Sim}.
+A more detailed comparison will be presented in Section~\ref{sec:Sim}.